What are the Signs of Oxycodone Abuse?

 What’s the Difference Between Oxycodone Use and Misuse?

-Various terms are used when discussing drugs, and it can be confusing to understand what each term means.
-Oxycodone use refers to taking it exactly as prescribed by your doctor.
-You follow your dosing guidelines and treatment protocol closely and don’t deviate from it.
+Various terms are used when discussing drugs, and it’s often confusing to understand what each term means.
+Oxycodone use refers to taking it exactly as prescribed by your doctor. ideally, you follow the dosing guidelines and treatment protocol closely and don’t deviate from it.

-Conversely, oxycodone misuse involves the accidental or intentional use of oxycodone in a way it was not intended or prescribed.2 Some examples of oxycodone misuse include:
+Conversely, oxycodone misuse involves the accidental or intentional use of oxycodone in a way it was not intended or prescribed.
+Some examples of oxycodone misuse include:

 • Taking someone else’s oxycodone prescription